AdobeDocs/auditor.en/help/tests/test-ref-presence.md

 ---
-description: This reference provides more information about the tests Auditor performs for tag presence.
+description: This reference provides more information about the tests Adobe Experience Platform Auditor performs for tag presence.
-seo-description: This reference provides more information about the tests Auditor performs for tag presence.
+seo-description: This reference provides more information about the tests Adobe Experience Platform Auditor performs for tag presence.
 seo-title: Tag presence
 title: Tag presence
 uuid: 91aa355b-7022-431c-9837-e108b5ce604d